sodenn/lexical-beautiful-mentions/README.md

   "@": "px-1 mx-px ...",
   // 👇 add the "Focused" suffix to style the focused mention "@Focused": "outline-none shadow-md ...",
-  // 👇 use a configuration object if you need to apply different styles to trigger and value "due:": {
+  // 👇 use a class configuration object for advanced styling "due:": {
     trigger: "text-blue-400 ...",
     value: "text-orange-400 ...",
+    container: "px-1 mx-px ...",
+    containerFocused: "outline-none shadow-md ...",
   },
 }
-const editorConfig = {
+// 👇 add the mention theme to the editor theme const editorConfig = {
   // ...
   theme: {